Islamic calendar: Year numbering

 In pre-Islamic Arabia, it was customary to identify a year after a major event which took place in it.
-Thus, according to Islamic tradition, Abraha, governor of Yemen, then a province of the Christian Kingdom of Aksum (Ethiopia), attempted to destroy the Kaaba with an army which included several elephants.
-The raid was unsuccessful, but that year became known as the Year of the Elephant, during which Muhammad was born (sura al-Fil).
+Thus, according to Islamic tradition, Abraha, governor of Yemen, then a province of the Christian Kingdom of Aksum of Northeast Africa and South Arabia, attempted to destroy the Kaaba with an army which included several elephants.
+The raid was unsuccessful, but that year became known as the Year of the Elephant, during which Muhammad was born (surah al-Fil).
 Most equate this to the year 570 CE, but a minority use 571 CE.

-The first ten years of the Hijra were not numbered, but were named after events in the life of Muhammad according to Abū Rayḥān al-Bīrūnī:
+The first ten years of the Hijra were not numbered, but were named after events in the life of Muhammad according to al-Biruni: